sixhops/catcollector-codealong/01-urls-views-templates.md

 	```

 	This will create a folder for `main_app` with many support files inside.
 Let's review some of the main ones:
 	- models.py is where we define all of our data models.
+We will see that this afternoon.
 	- views.py is where we write the logic that happens when someone requests one of our URLs.

     We need to make sure we add this new app to our Django project.
 It doesn't happen automatically.
 In  `catcollector/catcollector/settings.py` include our 'main_app':